sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/open-policy-agent/opa-permissions-example.md

 ## High Level Steps

-The high level steps to realise this use case are as follows:
+The high level steps to realize this use case are as follows:

 1. Create additional permissions using API
 2. Create user